Frequently Asked Questions

-MEng students complete at least 24 units of required graduate course work (typically 7 courses) plus the Project course, or 30 units of required course work plus the Portfolio course.
+MEng students complete at least 24 units of required graduate course work (typically 8 courses) plus a project course (ENSC 897) or 30 units of required course work.

-Ph.D. students complete at least 18 units beyond the M.A.Sc. degree, a Qualifying Exam and Thesis.
+Ph.D. students complete 18 units (6 courses), a Qualifying Exam and Thesis.

 Specific (up-to-date) details can be found in the SFU Calendar: http://www.sfu.ca/students/calendar/areas-of-study/engineering-science.html